How To Get Rid Of Voles In Your Yard And Garden [2023]

 Unlike voles, moles are not rodents.
 Instead, they’re small mammals that spend much of their lives underground, digging tunnels.

-They’re between 4-7 inches long with large, paddle-shaped feet and prominent claws that help them move soil.
+They’re 4-7 inches long with large, paddle-shaped feet and prominent claws that help them move soil.

-Their distinctly-shaped heads and snouts are elongated, and they have small eyes and no external ears.
+Their distinctly-shaped heads and snouts are elongated, with small eyes and no external ears.

 Their bodies are covered in dense, brown-gray fur that has no grain.
 This allows the mole to move quickly in all directions underground.